LingConLab/documentation/dialect_corpora_platform.md

 - list of lexems and wordforms

 If something of that is not accessible, perhaps you have made a mistake in previous steps.
 To find out the problem it is useful to run rebuild script again (p.
-4) and **read its log carefull - it will warn you about the cause of a crash**.
+4) and **read its log carefully for the cause of a crash**.

 ---